smartflat/smartflat-web-api/documentation/readme.md

 # SmartFlat Web API

-This module exposes a RESTful API on `your.smartfl.at/m/web-api`.
+This module exposes a RESTful JSON API on `your.smartfl.at/m/web-api`.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:1 -->